-‘Alaska: The Last Frontier’ Stars Atz, Atz Lee, And Nikos Kilcher Join Jewel On Handmade Holiday Tour
+‘Alaska: The Last Frontier’ Stars Atz, Atz Lee, And Nikos Kilcher Join Jewel On ‘Handmade Holiday Tour’

 In her press release, Jewel and her family will tell the special stories from their native Alaska.

-Fans of Alaska: The Last Frontier have loved the cozy Kilcher holiday-themed shows, with each member of the family picking a name, and then hand-making a special Christmas gift.
+Fans of Alaska: The Last Frontier have loved the cozy Kilcher holiday-themed shows, with each member of the family picking a name and then hand-making a special Christmas gift.
 The Kilcher tradition is that each gift has a special meaning to the recipient and it is created by hand, with love.

 It's been a great year.
 I've been able to perform with my daughter Jewel several times, most recently at Salmonfest. pic.twitter.com/hRn8X1TunO